-The inference method for functional neuronal ensembles in our study or in the previous study can be considered as preprocessing for clarifying functional {\it network} structure between neurons, whose experimental size is recently increasing \cite{diana2019bayesian}.
-Therefore, network structure inference with the aid of information of functional neuronal ensemble is a future topic of our study.
-As existing methods of network inference, the method using spin-glass model, which is to describe the ordered states of magnetic materials with impurities in the field of statistical physics \cite{mezard2011exact,roudi2011mean,terada2020inferring}, and the method of graph analysis for graphical representation of similarity between neurons \cite{avitan2017spontaneous, yin2020gaussian, https://doi.org/10.48550/arxiv.2209.04117} are known for example.
+The inference for functional neuronal ensembles in our study or BIM can be considered as preprocessing for clarifying geometry of functional neuronal network, whose target size is recently increasing \cite{diana2019bayesian}.
+Therefore, functional network inference with the aid of information of functional ensemble is a future topic of our study.
+As existing methods of neuronal network inference, the method using spin-glass model, which is to describe the ordered states of magnetic materials with impurities in the field of statistical physics \cite{mezard2011exact,roudi2011mean,terada2020inferring}, and the method of graph analysis for graphical representation of similarity between neurons \cite{avitan2017spontaneous, yin2020gaussian, https://doi.org/10.48550/arxiv.2209.04117} are known for example.
 However, stationarity of network structure is assumed in many network inference methods.
-In addition, input neuronal activity is often limited to binary in these methods, and they cannot be applied to continuous value data such as fluorescence intensity by calcium imaging.
+In addition, input neuronal activity is often limited to binary in these methods, and they cannot be applied to continuous-valued data such as fluorescence intensity.
 Therefore, they are not sufficient as models to express functional connections between neurons with non-stationarity.
 For the use of our proposed method as preprocessing of network inference, the first issue to be considered is to generalize the network inference method without restriction of data format or stationarity assumption of input activity.